CHENYU0112/AE_automation_gui/README.md

 - Check the console output for error messages or exceptions
 - Verify that the correct drivers for your test instruments are installed

-## Contributing

-We welcome contributions to AE_automation_gui.
-Please follow these steps:

-1. Fork the repository
-2. Create a new branch (`git checkout -b feature/your-feature`)
-3. Make your changes
-4. Commit your changes (`git commit -am 'Add some feature'`)
-5. Push to the branch (`git push origin feature/your-feature`)
-6. Create a new Pull Request

-## License

-[Insert your license information here]

 ## Contact

-For queries or support, please contact [Your Name] at [your.email@example.com].
+For queries or support, please contact ChenYu(ChenYu.Hsieh@infineon) and MingYue(Mingyue.Zhao@infineon.com)